proyecto26/awesome-jsgames/README.md

 - [Stitches](https://draeton.github.io/stitches) - An HTML5 sprite sheet generator.
 - [Audiosprite](https://github.com/tonistiigi/audiosprite) - A ffmpeg wrapper that will take in multiple audio files and combines them into a single file.

+### Minification
+- [Rollup](https://github.com/rollup/rollup) - A module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
+- [webpack](https://github.com/webpack/webpack) - Bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+- [UglifyJS](https://github.com/mishoo/UglifyJS) - A JavaScript parser, minifier, compressor and beautifier toolkit.
+- [Brunch](https://github.com/brunch/brunch) - Fast front-end web app build tool with simple declarative config and seamless incremental compilation for rapid development.
+- [Gulp](https://github.com/gulpjs/gulp) - A toolkit to automate & enhance your workflow.
+- [Grunt](https://github.com/gruntjs/grunt) - The JavaScript Task Runner.

 ### Build
 - [Electron](https://github.com/electron/electron) - Build cross-platform desktop apps with JavaScript, HTML, and CSS.
 - [NW.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.